 The new database will be the official organ of publication

-From the end of October 2024, the IPI will also publish its official, legally binding publications in this database, including new registrations and granted patents, rectifications, renewals, cancellations, and owner, representative and licence changes.
+From the middle of November 2024, the IPI will also publish its official, legally binding publications in this database, including new registrations and granted patents, rectifications, renewals, cancellations, and owner, representative and licence changes.
 You can look forward to improved search and filter options for publications, and you’ll be able to save and subscribe to searches.

 The ‘old’ IP rights database will be deactivated, but the web address will still be in use.
 You’ll find the new platform at the existing address www.swissreg.ch.